 - Moist von Lipwig is one of these turned Boxed Crook.
 There's a bit of Deconstruction on the idea that he's only conned big businesses and people who deserved it, and never hurt anyone.
 Mr Pump reckons that, if you add up the amount of harm he's done, it's equivalent to killing 2.338 people, and this really gets brought home when it turns out his girlfriend lost her job when he defrauded the bank she worked for.
 The new miniseries subverts the expectations even more harshly; he apparently drove at least two people to suicide, and one innocent to prison, since he failed to realize that banks themselves would never admit mistakes on their part.
 It also multiplies the indirect deaths he's caused by a factor of (nearly) ten to 22.8.

 - Night Watch's Carcer Dun is a subversion; Vimes notes that he certainly looks and acts like one of your standard cheeky-yet-lovable-rascal types, but if you look closer you'll realize what an insane and unrepentant monster he is.

-- Reacher Gilt is another subversion, a pretty nasty piece of work who charms people with his florid, pseudo-pirate style — he even has a parrot which squawks "twelve and a half percent" (work it out... )
+- Reacher Gilt is a subversion, a pretty nasty piece of work who charms people with his florid, pseudo-pirate style — he even has a parrot which squawks "twelve and a half percent" (work it out... )